Haditha massacre: Pre-trial hearings

 No weapons were found in the white taxi.

 The US military attempted to subpoena material from a 60 Minutes interview with Wuterich, specifically material where Wuterich admitted to ordering his men to "shoot first and ask questions later."
-The interview includes Wuterich insisting he perceived a threat from house 1, but saw no gun fire from that house and that he saw no insurgent enter that house.
+The interview includes Wuterich insisting he perceived a threat from house 1, but saw no gunfire from that house and that he saw no insurgent enter that house.
 He suggests he saw the dead family in house 1 and proceeded to assault house 2 based on a guess that the gunman may have entered that house.
-The Marines knocked on the door of house 2 and when someone came to answer they fired through the door killing what they saw to be an unarmed man.
+The Marines knocked on the door of house 2, and when someone came to answer they fired through the door, killing what they saw to be an unarmed man.
 They then assaulted the house and killed the family inside.
 Wuterich later said he believed there was probably no threat to begin with.

 The Article 32 investigation recommended Stone's criminal charge be dismissed, but that he face a new lesser charge that would be handled administratively for failing to investigate the incident properly.

 Lt.
 Col. Jeffrey Chessani was recommended to face court-martial for having "failed to thoroughly and accurately report and investigate a combat action that clearly needed scrutiny."
 On June 17, 2008, Military Judge Colonel Steven Folsom dismissed all charges against Chessani on the grounds that General James Mattis, who approved the filing of charges against Chessani, was improperly influenced by an investigator probing the incident.
 The ruling was without prejudice, which allows the prosecution to refile.

 Lt.
 Col. Paul Ware, the Investigating Officer for several of the enlisted Marines, recommended on July 11, 2007, that LCpl.
 Justin Sharratt be cleared of these charges.
 Ware stated, "[t]he government version is unsupported by independent evidence...
 To believe the government version of facts is to disregard clear and convincing evidence to the contrary."

 Article 32 hearings for Tatum began July 16, and for Wuterich began in August.
 The investigating officer recommended charges be dropped against Tatum.